23 September 2024

 Finally…..

 I am preoccupied with death, specifically my own.
 (This, by the way, is no way to go through life, better to enjoy each day, one day at a time and all that.)
-In any event the last four movies have dealt with death to one degree or another, in fact two of them were specifically about coping with the death(s) of others.
+In any event the last four movies I've seen have dealt with death to one degree or another, in fact two of them were specifically about coping with the death(s) of others.
 These two films were All of Us Strangers (Haigh)and His Three Daughters (Jacobs).
 Strangers I saw initially in January during its theatrical run and again Saturday via Hulu.
 Daughters is a brand spanking new release now on Netflix.
-Strangers is a difficult film to capsulize but suffice it to say it is the story of a man dealing with the death of his parents many years before when he was twelve.
+Strangers is a difficult film to capsulize but suffice it to say it is the story of a man dealing with the death of his parents which occurred many years before when he was twelve.
 There’s another critical element to the story but discussing that would be a major spoiler.
 Mourning periods can last a few days, months, years or a lifetime.
 People process the deaths of loved ones in myriad ways.
 All of Us Strangers explores one person’s delayed means of coping and gaining a sense of closure.
 It's an unusual film in the best possible sense and is highlighted by a great performance by the brilliant Andrew Scott.

 His Three Daughters is about a father at home in hospice surrounded by his three grown daughters who are ostensibly there to aid in his transition from the living.
 While Dad is the raison d'etre for their presence there is much more to the story than that.
 The sisters are not terribly close, there are old wounds, resentments and misunderstandings — a dying parent adds another layer of stress.
 The film has been -- aptly -- called a chamber piece.
 Most of it is set in a New York apartment and most of the screen time is occupied by the three daughters wonderfully realized by Carrie Coon, Elizabeth Olsen and Natasha Lyonne.
 None of them are acting, they are embodying characters in such a powerful way as to make a potentially depressing story enthralling.